 You can petition to expunge your Vermont criminal record without a lawyer.
 Here are the steps you will need to take.
-If you get stuck or have questions, feel free to contact Vermont Law Help for a referral to Vermont Legal Aid's expungement clinics for guidance.
+If you get stuck or have questions, feel free to contact Legal Services Vermont for a referral to Vermont Legal Aid's expungement clinics for guidance.
 (See “Need more help?” at the bottom of this page.)

 Note: Apart from one very narrow exception, federal crimes cannot be expunged from your record.
 (The exception is that expungement/sealing is available for first-time simple drug possession offenses committed before the defendant turned 21 years old.)

 Need more help?

 If you would like to speak to Vermont Legal Aid at one of our upcoming clinics about expunging or sealing your record, follow the steps below.
-Note: We have clinics every four to six weeks.
-The next clinic may be several weeks away, so if this matter is urgent, please write “URGENT” in your message.
+Note: The next clinic may be several weeks away, so if this matter is urgent, please write “URGENT” in your message.